maxgav13/Bayesian-Robust-Correlations-with-Student-s-t-in-brms/README.md

        iter = 2000, warmup = 500, chains = 4, cores = 4, seed = 210191)
 ```

 In a typical Bayesian workflow, you’d examine the quality of the chains with trace plots.
 The easy way to do that in brms is with `plot()`.
 E.g., to get the trace plots for our first model, you’d code `plot(f0)`.
-For all models in this project, the trace plots looked fine.
-For the sake of space, I’ll leave their examination as an exercise for the interested reader.
+The trace plots look fine for all models in this project.
+For the sake of space, I’ll leave their inspection as an exercise for the interested reader.

 Our priors and such mirror those in Baez-Ortega's blog.
 Here are the results.